Jingjing Wang

 Selected Publications

-Wang, J. and J. Chermak, 2021.
+Wang, J. and J.M.
+Chermak, 2021.
 Is Less Always More?
 Conservation, Efficiency and Water Education Programs.
 Ecological Economics, 184, 106994.

-Joshi, J. * and Wang, J., 2018.
+Joshi, J. and J. Wang, 2018.
 Manure Management Coupled with Bioenergy Production: An Environmental and Economic Assessment of Large Dairies in New Mexico.
 Energy Economics, 74, 197-207.